 Financing.
 The Buyer must have obtained the Necessary Funds.

+Engine with Serial Number 72725.
+The Buyer’s mechanic must have determined that the Engine with Serial Number 72725 is in good working order, ordinary wear and tear excepted.

 Fly-by-Night Logo.
 The Fly-by-Night logo must have been painted on the Aircraft’s tail in a manner reasonably acceptable to the Buyer.

+Stockholders’ Consent.
+The Seller’s stockholders must have consented in accordance with Delaware law to the transactions that this Agreement contemplates.

 Documentation.
 All matters and proceedings taken in connection with the transactions that this Agreement contemplates, including forms of instruments and matters of title, must be reasonably satisfactory to the Buyer and to its counsel.

 —Termination